Cambridge-ICCS/cambridge-iccs.github.io/vesri-requests.md

 }
 </style>

+<h2>Workflow to request the support of ICCS for your VESRI work</h2>

 <p style='text-align:justify'>

-## Workflow to request the support of ICCS for your VESRI work

 1. __Scoping__.
 If you already have a good idea about what you want doing and the shape of this sub-project, then you can go straight to filling in the [the request form](https://docs.google.com/forms/d/e/1FAIpQLSdEZqvd9rLbLPTkDW5vNbGO53c2m4cst-nQ3HDkQ6Nmo1vB7A/viewform?usp=sf_link).